hobbyquaker/mqttDB/README.md

 }
 ```
 If any change on the database happens all views are re-composed, so if you add another object with `"type": "light"`
-_mqtt-meta_ will immediately re-compose all views and then publish the updated views with the new member.
+_mqttDB_ will immediately re-compose all views and then publish the updated views with the new member.

 Besides the possibility to select objects with a map script you can also use the property `filter` to match documents
 ids to an mqtt-style wildcard.
 Example payload:
 `{"filter": "hue/lights/#", "map": "if (this.type === 'color light') return this._id"}`

-The views are composed in separate worker processes, _mqtt-meta_ will spawn as many workers as CPU cores are available.
+The views are composed in separate worker processes, _mqttDB_ will spawn as many workers as CPU cores are available.
 The map and reduce scripts are executed in a minimal sandbox, so you don't have access to Node.js globals like e.g.
 `console` or `require`.
 The documents in the workers are frozen, so no change on the database contents is possible by
 the map and reduce scripts.

-**See the [Wiki](https://github.com/hobbyquaker/mqtt-meta/wiki/Views) for more view examples**
+**See the [Wiki](https://github.com/hobbyquaker/mqttDB/wiki/Views) for more view examples**

 ### Internal properties

-These properties are set on all objects by _mqtt-meta_, they can't be changed or deleted.
+These properties are set on all objects by _mqttDB_, they can't be changed or deleted.

 #### `_id`